polurezov8/DesignPatterns/README.md

 ## Abstract Factory

-The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.
-In normal usage, the client software creates a concrete implementation of the abstract factory and then uses the generic interface of the factory to create the concrete objects that are part of the theme.
-The client doesn't know (or care) which concrete objects it gets from each of these internal factories, since it uses only the generic interfaces of their products.
-This pattern separates the details of implementation of a set of objects from their general usage and relies on object composition, as object creation is implemented in methods exposed in the factory interface.
+What is it?
+* The abstract factory pattern allows a calling component to create a group of related objects.
+The pattern hides the details of which classes are used to create the objects and the reason why they were selected from the calling component.

+What are the benefits?
+* The calling component doesn’t know which classes are used to create the objects or why they were selected, which makes it possible to change the classes that are used without needing to change the components that consume them.

+When should you use this pattern?
+* Use this pattern when you need to ensure that multiple compatible objects are used by a calling component without the component needing to know which objects are able to work together.

 See also the UML class diagram below.